Overview

 - retry failed jobs

-The processor doesn't run in a separate process.
-It runs in the same process as your application.
-In a serverless environment, you can initiate and start the processor for example in an API route.
+In a serverless environment, you can initiate and start the processor for example in an API route and use cron job to periodically call it.
 In a long running process environment, you can start the processor when your application starts, and it will periodically check for jobs to process.

 Queue

-The queue is an abstraction over the Postgres database.
+The queue is an abstraction over the database.
 It has these responsibilities:

 - add jobs to the database